peterrobert/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This is the last project in the Ruby on Rails section of the Microverse Full-Stack development program.
+We've had to apply everything we've learned throughout the section to get it done.
+We've implemented our own models, controllers, views and relationships with other models.
+Also, we've implemented user authentication for our controllers, and we've had to refactor how friendships work at the database level, and change models accordingly.

 ## Built With